 The last step in the post-installation configuration is to implement the AnzoGraph systemd services and start the database.
-It is important to set up AnzoGraph services to run as the Anzo service user so that AnzoGraph can access the data that other platform components write to the shared file system.
-In addition, the services are configured to tune user resource limits (ulimits) for the AnzoGraph process as well as set JAVA_HOME so that AnzoGraph can find the OpenJDK installation.
+It is important to set up the services to run as the platform service user so that AnzoGraph can access files on the shared file system.
+In addition, the services are configured to tune user resource limits (ulimits) as well as set \$JAVA_HOME so that AnzoGraph can find the OpenJDK installation.

 The service files are included in the <install_path>/examples/systemd-services directory.
-Follow the instructions below to configure and start the AnzoGraph services.
+Follow the instructions below to configure and start the services.

-- 1. Configure the AnzoGraph System Management Service - 2.
-Configure the AnzoGraph Database Service on the Leader Server (and Single-Server Installations)
+- 1. Configure the System Management Service - 2.
+Configure the Database Service on the Leader Server (and Single-Servers)

-Configure the AnzoGraph System Management Service
+Configure the System Management Service

-The AnzoGraph system management daemon, azgmgrd, is a very lightweight program that runs on all AnzoGraph servers and manages AnzoGraph communication between the system manager and the database as well as between the nodes in a cluster.
+The system management daemon, azgmgrd, is a very lightweight program that runs on all AnzoGraph servers and manages communication between the system manager and the database as well as between the nodes in a cluster.
 Follow the steps below to configure and start the service that runs the azgmgrd process.